Phase Change Calculator

 Frequently Asked Questions (FAQ)

-Easy.
-Use the formula: Q = m × L. Q is heat energy in joules, m is mass in kg, and L is the specific latent heat in J/kg.
-Multiply ‘em together and you're set.
+The calculation is based on: Q = m × L, where Q is heat energy, m is mass (kg), and L is the specific latent heat (J/kg).

 Substance Solid to Liquid (J/kg) Liquid to Gas (J/kg)